bockp/Edge-Detection-project/edges.md

 To perform this benchmark, we implemented a small JavaScript plugin : *benchmark.js*.
 This script measures on one hand the time elapsed between the start and the end of a given ImageJ or plugin function, and on the other hand the memory used by ImageJ JVM at the end of this function.
 Java uses a garbage collector to handle memory allocation so our results have to be treated cautiously,even if we forced the garbage collector to run before the execution of the function.

 For both measurements we ran the operation 100 times, after a front loading step consisting of running each function five times without recording the results.
 This was done to avoid outliers in our data, because the first executions of a function are usually slower.
+The image used for this benchmark is Lena, 8-bit, 256x256 pixels.

 The benchmark was done on Linux, with the version 1.51q of ImageJ, using Java 1.8.0\_112 (64-bits).  *Ajouter la description de la machine utilisée : ref processeur, vitesse, conso, OS, et la charge processeur*

 # Results

-* A tester avec des images RGB ??????????????????????*

-The results obtained with each edge detection function were obtained with the same image : Lena, 8-bit, 256x256 pixels.
-This is also the image that was used for the benchmark.
+The results obtained with each edge detection function were obtained with the same image : Lena 256x256 pixels.
+All plugins except Canny Edge Detector can only be used on greyscale images, so we chose to use the 8-bit version of this image.

 ## Find Edges function (Sobel algorithm)